Andrew Bird: My Finest Work Yet (2019–present)

 On March 22, 2019, Bird released My Finest Work Yet via Loma Vista Recordings.
 Produced by Paul Butler and Bird, the album was recorded live to tape at Barefoot Studios in Los Angeles, CA, emulating the production and sound of mid-20th century jazz recordings engineered by Rudy Van Gelder.
 Featured singles included "Bloodless", "Sisyphus" and "Manifest".
 My Finest Work Yet was nominated for "Best Folk Album" at the 2019 Grammy Awards.

 In 2019, Andrew Bird was cast for the fourth installment of Fargo, playing, "a character, written specifically for him, named 'Thurman Smutney'."

 In 2020 he was featured in an episode of Meditative Story about the musical turning point in his life that led up to making Weather Systems, scored with original music.

 On October 30, 2020, Bird released Hark!, his first full-length Christmas-themed album.
 Six songs from the album initially appeared on an EP, also titled Hark!, which was released digitally in November 2019.

 On March 5, 2021, Bird released These 13, a collaborative album with Jimbo Mathus.

 On June 3, 2022, Bird released Inside Problems via Loma Vista Recordings.
 The album was produced by Mike Viola and recorded live by Bird with his four-piece band.
 Additional vocal overdubs were provided by Madison Cunningham.
 The same month, Bird kicked off the co-headlining Outside Problems tour with Iron & Wine, performed at outdoor venues across the United States.

+Bird collaborated with Cunningham again in 2024 on a tribute album titled Cunningham Bird—a track-by-track cover of the album Buckingham Nicks (1973) by Lindsey Buckingham and Stevie Nicks.
+Bird and Cunningham put their own spin on some of the songs, changing the harmonies and arrangements.